 From recent reading, like Strangers in their own land and The politics of resentment, three key themes keep coming up.
 To me, these themes suggest a possible research or journalistic agenda.
 The themes are:

-- An over-estimation of how many people work for the government in different forms and at different levels, how competently and efficiently they do their job, and what benefits they receive in exchange.
+- An overestimation of how many people work for the government in different forms and at different levels, how competently and efficiently they do their jobs, and what benefits they receive in exchange.

-- A (continued) misconstrual of who receives different types of benefits from the government and whether they are ‘deserving,’ where dessert is tied in directly with conceptions of ‘hard work’ and whether or not they perform it.* Overall, showcasing the normalcy and neighborliness of such folks.**
+- A (continued) misrepresentation of who receives different types of benefits from the government and whether they are ‘deserving,’ where desert is tied in directly with conceptions of ‘hard work’ and whether or not they perform it.* Overall, showcasing the normalcy and neighborliness of such folks.**

-- A misunderstanding or willful forgetting of the ‘good’ things that the government does in one’s everyday life (and how better government could do it better).
+- A misunderstanding or willful forgetting of the ‘good’ things that the government does in one’s everyday life (and how the gov could do it better).
 This could include, for example, a sense that ‘folks like me’ don’t benefit from the ACA and other government efforts big and small — which may suggest ways forward on mitigating such views.